johnzastrow/lineup/README.md

 **Once in the UI, follow these steps:**

 1. **Load your data**: Click "Load CSV File" and select your photo groupings file
+   - Use "Reload" button to refresh data from the same CSV file

+2. **Configure settings** (optional):
+   - Toggle "Auto-select Duplicates" to automatically select non-master images
+   - Toggle "Hide Single Groups" to focus on groups with multiple images
+   - Toggle "Dark Mode" for your preferred theme

-2. **Set up "Move to" directory** (optional): Click "Browse..." next to "Move To:" to pre-select a destination folder
+3. **Set up "Move to" directory** (optional): Click "Browse..." next to "Move To:" to pre-select a destination folder

-3. **Navigate groups**: Click on any group in the left panel - selected groups show in blue
+4. **Navigate groups**: Click on any group in the left panel - selected groups show in blue
+   - Use "Previous Group" and "Next Group" buttons or P/N keys for navigation

-4. **Review images**:
+5. **Review images**:
    - Thumbnails automatically size to use available screen space
    - Master images show with ★ MASTER
    - Missing files display with ❌ indicators
+   - Auto-selection highlights duplicates for quick processing

-5. **Select and manage duplicates**:
+6. **Select and manage duplicates**:
-   - Single-click images to select (red/orange borders)
+   - Single-click images to select/deselect (red/orange borders)
-   - Use "Delete Selected" or "Move Selected" buttons
+   - Use "Delete Selected (D)" or "Move Selected (M)" buttons
-   - Status messages show operation results
+   - Status messages show operation results with auto-clear

-6. **Use the image viewer**:
+7. **Use the image viewer**:
    - Double-click any thumbnail for full-size viewing
    - Navigate with arrow keys or Previous/Next buttons
    - Jump between groups without closing the viewer